yousaf2018/Track-Any-Aquatic-Model/README.md

 # TAAM: Track Aquatic Animal Model

-**TAAM** is a high-performance, professional-grade desktop application designed for the automated tracking and behavioral analysis of aquatic animals in laboratory environments.
+**TAAM** is a high-performance, professional-grade desktop application designed for the automated tracking and behavioral analysis of aquatic animals

 TAAM bridges the gap between large AI foundation models and real-time edge AI, combining: